 Where face coverings are required by law

-In England, most people are required by law to wear a face covering in a wide range of places, including:
+In England, most people aged 11 and over are required by law to wear a face covering in a wide range of places, including:

 - when using public transport